jaycelynchino/byu-cs324-w2023/lab-proxy-threadpool/README.md

 programs that communicate over network connections.
 In the second part, you will upgrade your proxy to deal with multiple concurrent connections using a simple, thread-based model.
 This will introduce you to dealing with concurrency, a crucial systems concept.
-In the the third part, you will modify your concurrency approach to use a threadpool.
+In the third part, you will modify your concurrency approach to use a threadpool.